gursoyege/team_shadow/README.md

 - [HybrIK-TensorRT](https://github.com/gursoyege/HybrIK-TensorRT)
 - [human2humanoid](https://github.com/gursoyege/human2humanoid)

-## Container Running Script

-- **.run.sh:** A shell script to run the Docker container.
-It supports options to set the image name, container name, and a temporary mode that automatically removes the container after exit.

 ## Building the Docker Image

 To build the Docker image, run the following command in the repository directory: